 There is a lot of fantastic material about Creed, his labels and his artists, all over the Internet.
 There are some fascinating autobiographies, I even hear a rumor one may be in the works for Creed Taylor.
 Doug Payne has a widely quoted and referenced website that has exhaustively cataloged the release of CTI and its related labels.
 But there isn’t a great place to go to cross reference all of the information throughout Creeds career.

-That’s what I’m going to try to do.
-I’m going to go through as many of the albums Taylor produced over an amazing career.
+I’m going to cover as many of the artists and albums Taylor produced over an amazing career.
 Look at the people, the music, the artists, and the businesses involved and try to put together a referenceable resource that ties all that together.